bufferapp/convertice/README.md

 ### Inputs and Outputs

 To train the model we use several features.
 These are modeled the in `buffer-dbt` project.

-At prediction time we use a view...

-The results of the model are saved to another table.
-We can then use that table to send the predictions to Mixpanel.
+We'll use `dbt` to version the input dataset.
+The model can read that table and write predictions into another.
+This way it can be swaped without affecting the rest of the pipeline.

+The final goal is to send the probability of converting to Segment as a new event.